pondrejk/dizzer/questions.md

 First do we event want to get there, best of both worlds is maybe better approach (TODO cite Thiel, also on Keeping up with machines, article on not replacing human labor)
 Second, hard vs easy problems -- ai can now do only "easy", will "hard" ever be possible? (general AI -- TODO cite Pinker) -- here, are problems solvable by maps hard or easy, better: which are hard and which are easy? -- here, are problems solvable by maps hard or easy, better: which are hard and which are easy?
 Also the difference between AI in place of cartographers (which map-making tasks can be automated -- probably those tedious ones -- digitalization) and AI for cartographers (what can we now do better?
 Tooling and process improvements)

-Mail pre Mapbox:

-Dear Mapbox,

-Brno (zoomlevel 7) quadkey: 12021233312
-Brno greater vicinity (zoomlevel 9) quadkey: 120212333

-Subject: Sample of Mapbox Traffic Data for research purposes

-Dear Mapbox,

-My name is Peter Ondrejka, I am a PhD student of cartography at Masaryk University in Brno, Czech Republic.
-I am also a huge fan of Mapbox, I really enjoy both the map design and development experience, impressive work with that!
-Most recently I used Mapbox within the ElWar mapping project (available at https://mapdat.uni.lu/).

-In my dissertation I explore methods for visual investigation of spatial big data sets.
-The goal is designing interfaces to help finding spatial and temporal regularities and correlations in data.

-With that in mind, I would like to ask about the possibility of obtaining a sample of Mapbox Traffic Data for the area of Brno, Czech Republic (quadkey: 12021233312).
-Even though Czech Republic is not listed as a supported country, I hope that some coverage exists here.
-The sample does not need to be up to date, I would use it solely for the demonstartaion of cartographic techniques within the dissertation.
-I am prepared to declare that it won't be used for any other purpose.

-Would it be possible to obtain such a sample?

-Thank you,
-Best regards

-Peter Ondrejka